Gueye refused to wear PSG shirt with rainbow symbol

 Last updated on .From the section Football

-Paris St Germain's Idrissa Gueye refused to play in a match to avoid wearing a rainbow symbol in support of LGBTQ+ rights, BBC Sport understands.
+Paris St-Germain's Idrissa Gueye refused to play in a match to avoid wearing a rainbow symbol in support of LGBTQ+ rights, BBC Sport understands.

 The 32-year-old former Aston Villa and Everton midfielder was absent from Saturday's 4-0 win over Montpellier.